-- The Fund is a contributory/peer to peer structured mortgage scheme (as opposed to a pooled mortgage scheme) aimed at investors seeking direct exposure to investor-selected mortgage loans.
-Advisers/Investors should refer to the PDS/ SPDS for details. - The portfolio metrics/risk-return depend on the loans each investor selects.
-Some of the key portfolio metrics (at the overall notional Fund level) as of 30 Apr.
-2024 are: - Weighted average LVR is about 59% - About 97.7% of the loans have a maturity of one or two years - Interest rate type split is 41% variable and 59% fixed - Non-performing loans > 30 days in arrears are at 2.3% of the book or \$6.6m (6 loans) - Residential, vacant land and construction subsectors represent a large part of the book, at about 85% - AIV/Low-doc loans are about 76% of the book (30 April 2024) - The minimum investment period is dependent on the individual loans selected by the investor.
-If the investor wishes to withdraw their funds prior to the loan being repaid by the borrower, a fee may apply.
+- The Fund is a pooled mortgage scheme. - Some of the key portfolio metrics as of 30 Apr.
+2024 are: - Weighted average LVR is about 63% - Loan maturity: about 39% of the book has 3 years or less to maturity - Interest rate type split is 81% variable and 19% fixed - Non-performing loans > 30 days in arrears are at 3.2% of the book or \$263m (223 loans) - The residential sub-sector represents a large part of the book, at about 57% - AIV/Low-doc loans are about 66% of the book (30 April 2024) - Withdrawal conditions differ for direct investors and investment via a platform.
+Direct investors must invest for a minimum period of 12 months.
+If they wish to withdraw their funds prior to the completion of the investment term, a fee may apply.
+Investors who invest via a platform do not become an investor in the Fund directly, with the investment platform generally having the rights as an investor.